 The ethics

 Should politicians be allowed to trade individual stocks at all?
-The STOCK Act says yes, as long as they disclose and don’t use insider information.
+The STOCK Act says yes, as long as they disclose and do not use insider information.
 Critics argue that the information asymmetry is inherent to the job.
 Simply being briefed on policy directions gives you an edge, even without specific “tips.”

 Bills to ban congressional stock trading entirely come up regularly.
 So far, none have passed.
 What we can do is make the existing disclosures accessible to everyone, so at least the playing field is as level as it can be within the current rules.